HalcyonOmega/Nexus/README.md

 ## Contributing

-For details on how to contribute you agents and tools to Agency Swarm, please refer to the [Contributing Guide](CONTRIBUTING.md).
+For details on how to contribute you agents and tools to Nexus, please refer to the [Contributing Guide](CONTRIBUTING.md).

 ## License

-Agency Swarm is open-source and licensed under [MIT](https://opensource.org/licenses/MIT).
+Nexus is open-source and licensed under [MIT](https://opensource.org/licenses/MIT).